JustinLove/ohol-map/notes.md

   - special layers for key objects (towers in progress, apocalyse)?

 ## Features
+- not selecting arc index because arcs in list have been updated with a datatime, records do not match
 - animation range when going to url timestamp
 - time window range graph
 - in-app help